AguaClara/UASB/UASB_Manual_Spring2018.md

 Conventional UASB reactors utilize an invert funnel, known as a Gas-Liquid-Solid Separator (GLSS), to collect biogas  that is produced ([Narnoli et. al, 1997](https://www.sciencedirect.com/science/article/pii/S0043135497809876)).
 The design of the GLSS, however, is not gas-tight due to the free surface on the perimeter of the gas separator system as shown in Figure 1.
 Gas that is able to travel around the edges of the GLSS can readily escape from the system.
 Since methane is a potent greenhouse gas, the biogas should be captured to reduce negative environmental impacts ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).

-To successfully process organic waste, UASB reactors heavily rely on the accumulation, concentration, and conglomeration of a large population of these bacteria in order to form diverse microbial community known as granules.
+To successfully process organic waste, UASB reactors heavily rely on the accumulation, concentration, and conglomeration of a large population of bacteria in order to form diverse microbial community known as granules.
 Proper granulation and retention of these granules in a reactor is imperative to maximize the removal of COD and BOD and increase the overall effectiveness of UASB technologies ([Subramanyam et. al 2013](https://www.liebertpub.com/doi/abs/10.1089/ees.2012.0347)).
 To prevent biomass escape and increase sludge retention, parallel plates, akin to those in AguaClara drinking water treatment facilities, can be used ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).

 <div class="alert alert-block alert-danger">
 remove "these" from before bacteria because you aren't directly talking about bacteria before that sentence.
+FIXED-AG
 </div>

-Due to differences in density inactive sludge, along with fats, oils, and grease (FOG) can also rise through the reactor and accumulate at the water surface open to the atmosphere, forming a thick layer of solid material which can be labor intensive to clean ([Van Lier et al.,  2010](https://courses.edx.org/c4x/DelftX/CTB3365STx/asset/Chap_4_Van_Lier_et_al.pdf), [Lettinga 1991](http://wst.iwaponline.com/content/24/8/87)).
+Differences in density can cause surface buildup of fats, oils and grease (FOG) in the inactuve sludge.
+The FOG can accumulate at the water surface open to the atmosphere, forming a thick layer of solid material which can be labor intensive to clean ([Van Lier et al.,  2010](https://courses.edx.org/c4x/DelftX/CTB3365STx/asset/Chap_4_Van_Lier_et_al.pdf), [Lettinga 1991](http://wst.iwaponline.com/content/24/8/87)).
 This is also problematic as the exit weir skims the water surface in traditional systems, which allows for these solids to escape untreated.

 <div class="alert alert-block alert-danger">
 Add in comma in first sentence.
+FIXED-Just reworded the sentence.
+Hopefully, this is clearer. -AG
 </div>

 ## Methods and Design Process